root-project/root/README/ReleaseNotes/v622/index.md

   - Take into account the Z errors when defining the frame to paint a TGraph2DErrors.
   - Implement the of "F" in `TPad::RedrawAxis` to allow the plot's frame redrawing when erased.
+  - Implement `TCanvas::SetRealAspectRatio` to resize a canvas so that the plot inside is shown in real aspect.

 ## 3D Graphics Libraries